-The following Private Client guidance note Produced in partnership with Douglas Streatfeild-James and Caroline Hardwood of Burges Salmon and Nicholas Smith of the Family Business Consultancy provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with Douglas Streatfeild-James and Caroline Hardwood of Burges Salmon and Nicholas Smith of the Family Business Consultancy provides comprehensive and up to date legal information covering:

 With the typical average cost of replacing an employee exceeding £30,000, recruiting and retaining the right people with the right skill set is key to any company, but is especially important to a family business because recruitment can be harder than for their competitors.
 There are advantages to working for a family business: studies have shown increased levels of loyalty, job satisfaction, flexibility and job security.
 However, there can be disadvantages too, including lack of clarity, a perception of nepotism, confused delegation, cultural ambiguity and family politics.
 The challenge for any family business is to recruit senior managers with the right cultural fit and ensure they are incentivised to stay and build the business.